AviatrixSystems/Docs/HowTos/general_glossary.rst

 IP (Internet Protocol) Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A numeric or alphanumeric address assigned to every device connected to the Internet, from smartphones to computers.
-See CIDR to learn about how IP addresses are allocated or DNS to learn more about how IP addresses are translated to more-memorable domain names.
+See `CIDR <https://docs.aviatrix.com/HowTos/general_glossary.html#cidr-classless-inter-domain-routing>` to learn about how IP addresses are allocated or DNS to learn more about how IP addresses are translated to more-memorable domain names.

 As the Internet grows bigger and more and more devices, systems, and machines become a part of it, more versions of assigning IP addresses appear.
 The Internet Engineering Task Force (IETF) created the sixth version, IPv6, in 1998.

-IP can be used with several transport protocols, including TCP and UDP.
+IP can be used with several transport protocols, including `TCP <https://docs.aviatrix.com/HowTos/general_glossary.html#tcp-transmission-control-protocol>` and `UDP <https://docs.aviatrix.com/HowTos/general_glossary.html#udp-user-datagram-protocol>`.

 IPS (Intrusion Prevention System)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^